Ash515/Python-GUI-Applications/README.md

-# Python GUI Application 💻
+# Python GUI Applications 💻
 Repository consists of all **Graphical User Interface** made on Python🐍.

-# Applications 📱
+## Applications 📱
-- ### Arithmetic Calculator - Basic calculator with all 4 arithmetic functionalities.
+- **Arithmetic Calculator** - Basic calculator with all 4 arithmetic functionalities.
-- ### Name Generator - Human name generating software.
+- **Name Generator** - Human name generating software.
-- ### Notepad - Notepad application used to write any short notes.
+- **Notepad** - Notepad application used to write any short notes.
 Done as like a windows notepad application.
-- ### Password Generator - Random Password generator application used to get the password.
+- **Password Generator** - Random Password generator application used to get the password.
-- ### Simple Chatbot - Chatbot used to accept our message and gives reply.
+- **Simple Chatbot** - Chatbot used to accept our message and gives reply.